Moons of Saturn

 An annotated picture of Saturn's many moons captured by the Cassini spacecraft.
 Shown in the image are Dione, Enceladus, Epimetheus, Prometheus, Mimas, Rhea, Janus, Tethys and Titan.

 Diagram showing the highly clustered orbits of Saturn's 250 known outer irregular moons as of 2025.
-Majority of these irregular moons orbit retrograde, or opposite to the direction of Saturn's rotation.
+The majority of these irregular moons orbit retrograde, or opposite to the direction of Saturn's rotation.
 The orbits of retrograde moons are colored red while the orbits of prograde moons are colored blue.

-The moons of Saturn are numerous and diverse, ranging from tiny moonlets only tens of meters across to Titan, which is larger than the planet Mercury.
-As of 11 March 2025, there are 274 moons of Saturn with confirmed orbits, the most of any planet in the Solar System.
-Three of these moons possess particularly notable features: Titan is the second-largest moon in the Solar System (after Jupiter's Ganymede), with a nitrogen-rich Earth-like atmosphere and a landscape featuring river networks and hydrocarbon lakes, Enceladus emits jets of ice from its south-polar region and is covered in a deep layer of snow, and Iapetus has contrasting black and white hemispheres as well as an extensive ridge of equatorial mountains among the tallest in the solar system.
+Saturn has 293 moons with confirmed orbits as of June 2026, the most of any planet in the Solar System.
+Saturn's moons are diverse in size, ranging from tiny moonlets to Titan, which is larger than the planet Mercury and the second largest moon in the Solar System.
+Three of these moons possess particularly notable features: Titan has a nitrogen-rich atmosphere and a landscape featuring river networks and hydrocarbon lakes; Enceladus emits jets of ice from its south-polar region and is covered in a deep layer of snow; and Iapetus has contrasting black and white hemispheres as well as an extensive ridge of equatorial mountains which are among the tallest in the Solar System.

-Twenty-four of the known moons are regular satellites; they have prograde orbits not greatly inclined to Saturn's equatorial plane (except Iapetus, which has a prograde but highly inclined orbit).
-They include the seven major satellites, four small moons that exist in a trojan orbit with larger moons, and five that act as shepherd moons, of which two are mutually co-orbital.
-At least two tiny moons orbit inside of Saturn's B and G rings.
+Twenty-five of the confirmed moons are regular satellites; they have prograde orbits not greatly inclined to Saturn's equatorial plane (except Iapetus, which has a prograde but significantly inclined orbit).
+They include the seven rounded satellites, and four small moons that exist in a trojan orbit with some of the large moons.
+Four orbit inside of the diffuse G ring or between the major moons Mimas and Enceladus.
+Two moons are mutually co-orbital, Janus and Epimetheus.
 The relatively large Hyperion is locked in an orbital resonance with Titan.
-The remaining regular moons orbit near the outer edges of the dense A Ring and the narrow F Ring, and between the major moons Mimas and Enceladus.
-The regular satellites are traditionally named after Titans and Titanesses or other figures associated with the mythological Saturn.
+The remaining regular moons orbit near the edges of or within gaps in the main rings, some of which act as shepherd moons of the dense A Ring and the narrow F Ring.
+The regular satellites are traditionally named after Titans and Titanesses or other figures associated with the mythological Saturn, and two, S/2009 S 1 and S/2009 S 2, remain unnamed.